Learn Irish!

 Tá an cúrsa seo oiriúnach do dhaoine a bhfuil Gaeilge réasúnta líofa acu.
 Cuirtear béim ar chruinneas sa teanga labhartha agus sa teanga scríofa araon.
 Sí an Ghaeilge an t-aon teanga amháin a labhartar sa rang seo.

-in Lent Term 2012, starting on Thursday, 19 January.
-All classes are held in the English Faculty Building, Sidgwick Site, 9
+All classes will be held in the English Faculty Building, 9 West Road.